Eligibility for most financial aid programs is based on your and/or your family's demonstrated financial need and on your registered credit hours.

 - If you are a new student at Lakeland, you will receive a letter in the mail notifying you of any additional required documentation.

 - If you are a returning student, you will receive an email in your Lakeland email account notifying you of any additional required documentation.

-After all your documentation has been reviewed, you will receive notification that your financial aid award package has been created and is ready for your review through your myLakeland account.
+After all your documentation has been reviewed, you will receive notification that your financial aid offer has been created and is ready for your review through your myLakeland account.

 Scholarship applications will be reviewed before the start of the academic year.

-- If you have been awarded a scholarship, you will be notified via your Lakeland email account.
+- If you have been offered a scholarship, you will be notified via your Lakeland email account.

 - You can check your myLakeland account to see the amount of your scholarship.

-- Scholarships are awarded throughout the entire academic year as funds become available.
+- Scholarships are offered throughout the entire academic year as funds become available.